 Queen Alia International Airport is about 35 kilometers south of Amman with plenty of cabs to pick from.
 If you’re staying in Amman, check with your hotel to see if they offer hotel pickup.

 Cabs are very affordable in Amman and as prevalent as in New York City.
-Drivers will prefer cash, but some will take card -- just make sure you ask in advance.
-Outside of Amman, renting a car is likely the most popular option with international visitors.
+Drivers will prefer cash, but some will take card — just make sure you ask in advance.
+Outside of Amman, renting a car is likely the most popular option for international visitors.
 Privates drivers, however, are also available, which is how I got around with Bestway Tours & Safaris.